 Local farmers in Delta and Richmond are able to fallow land through the Grassland Set-aside Stewardship Program.
 Individual fields are planted with forage grasses and clovers and can be enrolled in the Set-aside program for up to 4 years.
-During that time, farmers receive cost-share payments to offset rent, seed, equipment, and labour costs (\$300/acre during the 1st year; \$225/acre in the 2nd and 3rd year, and \$250 in the 4th year).
-These rates are being re-evaluated for the 2010 program year.
+During that time, farmers receive cost-share payments to offset rent, seed, equipment, and labour costs (\$300/acre during the 1st year; \$250/acre in the 2nd and 3rd year, and \$350 in the 4th year).

 Grassland set-asides are short-term fallows that replenish soil organic matter.
 Soil organic matter is made up of the residue from dead plants, fungus, and soil organisms.
-Soil organic matter is crucial to maintaining agricultural production, as it influences soil structure (e.g., aggregate stability), water retention, drainage (by increasing soil macropores), soil microbial activity, macro invertebrates (e.g., earthworms), nutrient storage and nutrient uptake by crop plants.
+Soil organic matter is crucial to maintaining agricultural production, as it influences soil structure (e.g., aggregate stability), water retention, drainage (by increasing soil macro-pores), soil microbial activity, macro invertebrates (e.g., earthworms), nutrient storage and nutrient uptake by crop plants.

 Additionally, the roots of grasses, and especially clover, can bore channels through compacted soil, thereby increasing drainage and aeration.
 Increased yields from grassland set-asides have not been documented but there are anecdotal reports of higher than average potato yields following a set-aside.
 The program also allows farmers to transition to organically certified production by fallowing their field during the 3-year chemical free period.

 Grassland set-asides mimic the grasslands that were abundant on the lower Fraser River delta (LFRD) prior to 1890 (when land clearing and draining for agriculture began) and are therefore ideal surrogate habitat for wildlife.
 Populations of small mammals, especially Townsend's vole, establish under the thick canopy of grass and provide prey for predatory birds.
-These include raptors (Northern Harrier, Short-eared Owl, Barn
+These include raptors (Northern Harrier, Short-eared

-Owl, Rough-legged Hawk, Red-tailed Hawk, and American Kestrel) and wading birds (Great Blue Heron and American Bittern).
+Owl, Barn Owl, Rough-legged Hawk, Red-tailed Hawk, and American Kestrel) and wading birds (Great Blue Heron and American Bittern).